CityScope/CS_cityscopeJS_Scanner/README.md

 - Under ‘Clone’, search for `cityscopeJS` and select it

 #### Installation/How to test locally
-Important:
-With default setting this application use the MIT public server backend, which list all basename.
-If you intend to use this server:
-- be sure to have an unique tablename before upload something, or you will overwrite someone else work!
-- dont upload unique and precious json there, cause everyone can update it without your consentment.
-(When it happens, this should change your lego table visualisation even when you dont move lego on it).
-Deploy locally (and privately) the backend if you need a secure "archiving" of precious datas.

 - make sure `node`, `npm` and `parcel` are all installed
 - navigate to the `cityscopeJS` folder on your local machine